1 Amine Gas Treatment: Introduction, purpose, and benefits

 Below are presented reactions of MDEA with CO2 and H2S:

 Here, two processes co-occur.
 The lone pair of Nitrogen atom gains a proton while CO2 and H2 are diluted and transferred into ionic forms.
-As we may notice, this is a reverse reaction; thus, it is crucial to ensure proper conditions that will favor reaction in the desired direction.
+As we may notice, this is a reverse reaction; thus, it is crucial to ensure proper conditions that will favour reaction in the desired direction.
 Firstly the concentration of a chosen amine has to be at least ten times higher than the concentration of the gases for successful absorption.
 Secondly, the chemical reaction of absorption is an exothermic process, which means that heat is released during the process.
 Both reactions present pseudo-first-order kinetics reaction, where rCO2 = k [CO2] and rH2S = k [H2S].
 Where kinetic constant is expressed as:

 Based on heat and equilibrium law, when the temperature is low, the reactants are abundant, and in this case, the direct reaction will be dominant.
-When temperatures are higher, the reverse reaction will be favorite, which is extremely important in the regeneration step.
+When temperatures are higher, the reverse reaction will be favourite, which is extremely important in the regeneration step.

-3 Process flow diagram, equipment and description of the process
+Amine Gas Treatment: Process flow diagram, equipment and description of the process

 Common working conditions in the process units: